 Years

-Transmission and distribution 15-60
+15-60

-Communication equipment 5-10
+5-10

-Autos and trucks 5-10
+5-10

-Office equipment 3-10
+3-10

-Field and miscellaneous equipment 5-10
+5-10

-Well drilling equipment 5-20
+5-20

-Wells 15-25
+15-25

-General plant and equipment 15-60
+15-60

-Capacity rights 25
+25

 Maintenance and repairs of capital assets are charged to operations and major improvements are capitalized.
 Upon retirement, sale or other disposition of capital assets, the cost and accumulated depreciation are eliminated from the accounts and the gain or loss is included in operations.